necoarcreator/Simple-embodied-agent-interface/README.md

 # Simple-embodied-agent-interface

-Implementation of goal interpretation, subgoal decomposition, and action sequencing modules for an embodied agent in the VirtualHome simulator.
+Realisation of goal interpretation, subgoal decomposition, and action sequencing modules for an embodied agent in the VirtualHome simulator.
 This project is built as a modular pipeline to interface with the [Embodied Agent Interface (EAI)](https://github.com/embodied-agent-interface/embodied-agent-interface) evaluation framework, [Fast-Downward classical planner](https://github.com/aibasel/downward) and [VirtualHome simulator](https://github.com/xavierpuigf/virtualhome) resourses.

 ---